NAVER-INTEL-Co-Lab/gaudi-geometric-learning/tutorials_and_examples/pyg_tutorials/README.md

 However, it is possible to run the code with only training after removing `model = torch.compile(model, backend="hpu_backend")`.
 See the training-only compile-free code [here](Tutorial16/Tutorial16_no_compile_train_only.ipynb).

 **Analysis:** Seemingly, after removing `model = torch.compile(model, backend="hpu_backend")`, the error appears when we conduct `model.forward()` after using `model.eval()`, while it is okay when the model is in the training mode, i.e., after `model.train()`.
 Our workaround above also supports this analysis.
+See also the similar situations for [Tutorial 5](#-tutorial-5-aggregation-functions-in-gnns).

 ### Special guest talk 1: Matthias Fey